BenIanGifford/hello-world/README.md

 # hello-world
-hello
-i am editing because i actuly can because i downloaded iceweasel
+Hello I am editing because i actully can because i downloaded iceweasel altough this is no longer true because i am using git